Miscellaneous Travis Hite on 26 Oct 2007 07:31 am

 To celebrate, I want to share with you my favorite Daily Show clip of all time.
 Jon Stewart is not known for having a dramatic flair, and he is not acting in this clip.
 If he is, he deserves…well, another Emmy.
 Still, his emotion in this video is pretty authentic.
 The clip features a very shaken Jon Stewart telling his audience why the show must go on, and what it means to him.
 It is extremely powerful, and a rare moment of total seriousness for the show.
 Perhaps it is due to this juxtaposition that every time I have ever watched this clip, I have been moved.
 His statements are just as powerful today as they were when I first saw it six years ago.
 This clip is the definition of what it means to be free.
 This includes the freedom to say what we want to say, and most importantly, the freedom to laugh about it.

-2 Responses to “Selected clips from “The Daily Show” posted by Viacom”
+One Response to “Selected clips from “The Daily Show” posted by Viacom”

 Leave a Reply